Paediatric Cardiologist In Pune

 How long will the surgery take?

-The amount of time in the operating room depending upon the child’s heart defect and type of surgery.
+The amount of time in the operating room depending upon the child’s heart condition and type of surgery.
 Your surgeon will be able to answer this question.
 When the surgery is completed, your surgeon will meet with you.
 Parents are allowed to visit the child approximately one hour after the child’s arrival in the PICU.

 Where do parents wait during the surgery?

 There is a large waiting area in the Hospital, near the cardiac operating rooms.
 Parents, another family, and friends may wait there.
 Someone from the operating room will update you during the surgery.

 Will my child need a blood transfusion?